 We may also see in this a reference to Wendy holding Danny after his strangulation, blaming Jack.

 The only times we see the painting are in shots 51 and 54 when Wendy is talking on the phone with Jack and he's telling her he's gotten the job and she's going to love it.
 Then we go to Danny and Tony and the foreboding of evil.

 An article on Colville's work refers to this painting and states:

 "There’s Woman with Terrier, one of The Shining four, which Colville once jokingly described as “my Madonna and Child; of course in my world the child is a dog.”
 Colville had “a peculiar idea of dogs,” Hunter adds.
 “They are sentient but incapable of evil—they can see.
 People and dogs in his art represent distracted and hyperaware capacity for evil and innocence.
 The woman’s face, unsurprisingly, is hidden by the terrier."

 Which is not to say that we don't have Sebastian from The Tempest also referred to in the dog.
 I think we do.
 Sebastian would be approaching the "feast" hungrily, just as the dog, a bird dog, may be pursuing the Flamingo on the case.
+Or it could be that Sebastian is instead frightened off by the Flamingo which has more to do with the Harpy.
 I have associated the blowing away of the money by the airplane with Ariel (powers of the air) in The Tempest, and in The Shining, as shall be seen below, we have a reference to air and the dog with the Pooch Air Fresheners.
 I think that, too, points back to The Killing and the dog as Sebastian descending upon the feast that is cleared away by Ariel.

-Kubrick has one other dog in The Shining (if one doesn't count coyotes as dogs) and it is, curiously enough, during the airport scene.
+Kubrick has one other dog in The Shining and it is, curiously enough, during the airport scene.

 Under shot 413 in The Shining analysis I note: